AI & Agents

 Automated Version Control

-The GitHub skill lets your agent access repositories.
-It can clone repos, create branches, commit changes, and open pull requests.
-This changes your agent from a local code editor into a team member.
+The GitHub skill lets your agent use the gh CLI for repository management.
+It can check PR status, run CI/CD monitoring, query issues, and filter API output with --jq.
+This turns your agent from a local code editor into a team contributor.

 Pros: